 Carstens said in a July 4 interview that a neutral monetary stance is “adequate” and that inflation will “very likely” slow to within the target range this quarter.

 Still, a continued drought in some parts of the country and an outbreak of bird flu may prevent the inflation rate from dropping within target until the fourth quarter, said Miguel Messmacher, the Finance Ministry’s top economist.

 “It looks complicated,” Messmacher said in a July 10 interview, partly because the bird flu outbreak in western Mexico is pressuring egg prices.
 Carstens said in his interview that the effects from the bird flu won’t last.

-Economists raised their year-end inflation forecast to 3.94 percent from 3.81 percent in a July 19 bi-weekly survey from Citigroup Inc. (C)’s Banamex unit.
+Economists raised their year-end inflation forecast to 3.94 percent from 3.81 percent in a July 19 bi-weekly survey from Citigroup Inc. (C:US)’s Banamex unit.